harishvc/quick-references/javascript/javascript-intro-part1.md

 console.log(A); //Uncaught ReferenceError
 ````

+## Is JavaScript single threaded and synchronous?
+Yes, Javascript is single threaded and synchronous.
+JavaScript executes one command at any given time sequentially.
+Web Browsers are asynchronous and they maintain an event queue.
+JavaScript processes the next command in the event queue after it current stack is empty!

 ## Explain Data types
 * JavaScript has one complex data type, the **Object data type**.
   * Object data types are **mutable (can be changed) and they are addressed by reference**